curl/everything-curl/README.md

 If you find mistakes, omissions, errors or blatant lies in this document, please send us a refreshed version of the affected paragraph and we will amend and update.
-We give credits to and recognize everyone who helps out!
+We give credit to and recognize everyone who helps out!

 Preferably, you could submit [errors](https://github.com/bagder/everything-curl/issues) or [pull